GSA/challenges-and-prizes/_all-challenges/1254-first-responder-uas-triple-challenge-3-1-fastfind-uas-search-optimized.md

   #### UAS Design Specification

-  UAS entered for the FastFind Challenge will be subject to the requirements outlined in the table below.
+  UAS entered for the FastFind Challenge will be subject to the requirements outlined in the design specifications.
+[Click here for details]({{site.baseurl}}/assets/netlify-uploads/challenge-3.1-uas-design-specs.pdf).

-  \    ***INSERT TABLE OR LINK TO PDF / WEBSITE WITH INFO HERE***

   PSCR is aware that various organizations may be developing drones with these or similar capabilities; however, these drones typically cost more than what a local public safety department might be able to afford.
 Additionally, they may not be practical due to the difficulty of transporting large equipment and/or the need for specialized training to operate it, both of which can be difficult for city/state agencies with limited staff and resources.
 Therefore, PSCR is hosting this 3-stage challenge to design, develop, and demonstrate drones with extended flight time and other capabilities that support first responders to help advance the research and push the boundaries of UAS technology for public safety.